TheHellishPandaa/system-monitor/README.md

 # system-monitor

 This is a script that I made for a class project.
 This script is to view system information, and network information, including CPU, memory, disk and network, along with checking internet connectivity.
+I do it useful because it analyzes the system, without the need to write so many commands.

 <hr></hr>
 <h2>Installation & Usage</h2>
 <hr></hr>